Roberto Leitão

 Roberto Cláudio das Neves Leitão (15 May 1937 – 28 November 2020) was a Brazilian martial artist in Luta Livre, or Brazilian Catch Wrestling.
+Father of Roberto Neves Filho.
 He was a 4th degree blackbelt in Judo, while also having 60 years in Luta Livre.
 He dedicated himself to flawless technique.

 Biography

 He held a degree in mechanical engineering.
 He was university professor who continuously wrote about martial arts and grappling.
 He would lead the way for Luta Livre during the 1970s.